yogeshExplore/link_lizard/README.md

 Default is `website_links`

 From your activated virtualenv please run `python -m app.main --url 'http://bbc.co.uk' --workers 50 --output file --type website_links`
+The result file would be present in output directory

 ### Highlights of projects
 1) Tried to used OOPS, SOLID and 12-factor app design